Transition from Ming to Qing: Overview

 Leading up to the Qing, in 1618, the Later Jin khan Nurhaci commissioned a document entitled the Seven Grievances, which enumerated grievances against the Ming.
-Many of the grievances dealt with conflicts against the Ming-backed Yehe clan of the Jurchens.
-Nurhaci's demand that the Ming pay tribute to him to redress the seven grievances was effectively a declaration of war, as the Ming were not willing to pay money to a former tributary.
+Nurhaci, leader of the Jianzhou Jurchens, was originally a Ming vassal who officially considered himself a local representative of imperial Ming power, but he broke his relationship with the Ming with the establishment of the Later Jin dynasty in 1616 after he unified Jurchen tribes.
+Many of the grievances he presented dealt with conflicts against the Ming-backed Yehe clan of the Jurchens.
+Nurhaci's demand that the Ming pay tribute to him to redress the Seven Grievances was effectively a declaration of war, as the Ming were not willing to pay money to a former vassal.
 Shortly afterwards, Nurhaci rebelled against Ming rule in Liaoning.

 At the same time, the Ming dynasty was fighting for its survival against fiscal turmoil and peasant rebellions.
 Han Chinese officials urged Nurhaci's successor Hong Taiji to crown himself emperor, which he did in 1636, declaring the new Qing dynasty.
 On 24 April 1644, Beijing fell to a rebel army led by Li Zicheng, a former minor Ming official who became the leader of the peasant revolt and then proclaimed the Shun dynasty.
 The last Ming emperor, the Chongzhen Emperor, hanged himself from the Zuihuai tree in the imperial garden outside the Forbidden City.
 When Li Zicheng moved against him, the Ming general Wu Sangui shifted his allegiance to the Qing.
 Li Zicheng was defeated at the Battle of Shanhai Pass by the joint forces of Wu Sangui and Manchu prince Dorgon.
 On 6 June, the mainly Han Chinese forces of Dorgon and Wu entered the capital.